markg4123/RubricSQACA/README.md

 <p align = "center">
   <img width="900" height="400" src="Picture5.png">

-  Above is an example of one of the test I created to test the creation of a Rubric.
+  Above is an example of one of the tests I created to test the creation of a Rubric.
 A Rubric is a list of Criteria.
 I created this when I wrote the code to create a Rubric.